s4dhulabs/vimana-framework/README.md

 ```

-It will register all vimana modules.
-At the end of this process, the Framework will show a table with all available modules loaded.
+It will register all vimana plugins.
+At the end of this process, the framework will show a table with all available modules loaded:

 ```python
 þ